 - We need owners to let us know as soon as excess power or internet data is used so we can charge the guest correctly.
 We reimburse owners for power used by guests.
 We read the power meter at the start and finish of each guest’s stay, (therefore your power meter needs to be accessible) calculate usage, then invoice guests directly.
 There is an administration charge for this.

 - Owners keep the gas, phone and internet bill in their name and take care of paying the bill (we allow for this in the tariff charged).
 We recommend that you place a toll bar on the phone and disclose the amount of internet data included in the tariff.
 If excessive data is used or toll calls made these can be on-charged to guests.

 How do guests gain access to the house?

 We use a secure lock-box attached discreetly outside your house.
 We advise guests of the code in writing so that they can gain access to the keys once they have booked the property by paying the deposit.

 What if something stops working in the house?

-We have our own team of housekeeping and maintenance staff, as well as preferred suppliers for electrical, plumbing and building repairs.
-We can use your own suppliers who are familiar with your property if you’d prefer.
+We have our own preferred team of housekeeping and maintenance tradespeople, as well as preferred suppliers for electrical, plumbing and building repairs.
+We can use your own suppliers who are familiar with your property if this suits you better.